HOME

 July 1897 New Solicitors

-On Wednesday, 29th inst, before the Right Honourable the Master of the Rolls, Mr. John Tracy, son of Mr. John Tracy, Newtowncunningham, County Donegal, was admitted a solicitor of her Majestry's Supreme Court of Judicature in Ireland.
+On Wednesday, 29th inst, before the Right Honourable the Master of the Rolls, Mr. John Tracy, son of Mr. John Tracy, Newtowncunningham, County Donegal, was admitted a solicitor of her Majesty's Supreme Court of Judicature in Ireland.
 Mr. Tracy served his apprenticeship with Mr. James Toland, solicitor, Londonderry, and intends practising in that city.

 Jan 16, 1903 (IT) Londonderry